-In the absence of any exceptional circumstances, the Company expects to continue crediting customer discounts over the next three years.
-The Company expects that the discount will continue to be based on the Company's Distribution Revenue (net of transmission costs payable to Transpower) and will be credited to customer based on usage.
-Ongoing assessment of the appropriate level of discount is required.
+In the absence of any exceptional circumstances, the Company expects to continue crediting customer Price Discounts over the next three years.
+The Company expects that the Price Discount will continue to be based on the Company's Distribution Revenue (net of transmission costs payable to Transpower) and will be credited to customers based on usage.
+Ongoing assessment of the appropriate level of Price Discount is required.